 You can withdraw money from your HSA at any time for any purpose.
 If the money is used for an ineligible expense (whether medical or non-medical), the expenditure will be taxed and, for individuals who are not disabled or over age 65, subject to a 20% tax penalty.
 If you are 65 or older at the time of withdrawal, then you are free to withdraw money from your HSA for any purpose.
 You will have to pay the applicable income tax but there will be no additional tax penalty.

-In 2015, the maximum contribution that can be made for employees with single coverage is $3,350, and the maximum contribution for employees with family coverage will rise to $6,650.
-In 2016, the maximum contribution that can be made for employees with single coverage is $3,350, and the maximum contribution for employees with family coverage will rise to $6,750.
+In 2016, the maximum contribution that can be made for employees with single coverage is $3,350, and the maximum contribution for employees with family coverage is $6,750.
+In 2017, the maximum contribution that can be made for employees with single coverage will rise to $3,400, and the maximum contribution for employees with family coverage will remain $6,750.

 Individuals age 55 or older (and not yet enrolled in Medicare) can make additional “catch-up” contributions of up to $1,000 per person, which can provide extra help to many early retirees (see below).